-Adding the data collected from a survey, to open parish meetings, and/or small group conversations, along with a brief history of the parish, the current budget and financial status, and a compilation of demographic information about the larger community, comprises the raw material for the parish and community profile.
+Adding the data collected from a survey, to open parish meetings, and/or small group conversations (done using the Focused Conversation Method), along with a brief history of the parish, the current budget and financial status, and a compilation of demographic information about the larger community, comprises the raw material for the parish and community profile.
 The profile should also list the staff members, Vestry members and members of the Search Committee.
 The final product may be a collection of materials and may include information in narrative form, photographs, graphs, information on a website, and other important information collected from within the parish and the larger community.
 This is the place to use creativity, color, and imagination to tell the story of your parish.

 The parish profile/brochure should reflect the character of the congregation both in content and in format.
-A brochure of some sort or another is almost always produced as one way to tell the congregation's story and is invaluable in future communications with potential candidates.
+A brochure of some sort or another is almost always produced as one way to tell the congregation's story and is invaluable in future communications with potential candidates (and perhaps with newcomers and congregants).

 The first task of the search committee will be to organize the open parish meetings (large group) and the small group meetings where hopes and concerns of parishioners are solicited.
-Such data will be largely "impressionistic" and will need to be interpreted by the Search Committee, but can be a useful tool in involving members of the congregation and allowing everyone an opportunity to be heard.
+Such data will be largely impressionistic and will need to be interpreted by the Search Committee, but can be a useful tool in involving members of the congregation and allowing everyone an opportunity to be heard.
 Usually, a member, or members of the Search Committee facilitate these meetings.